 It was years later that I found out that Paul had passed away not long after those days.
 The popular rumor was of two.
 1)He got married and moved off.
 2)He had died.
 I didn't really want to think the latter so for a long time, I would imagine him living out in the country with a parcel of Bald Punk Rock kids chasing chickens.

 Once, we got a call from a girl who wanted to interview us for a new magazine called Headbanger.
 We agreed on a meeting time and gathered at Mike's apartment to wait for Ace LaRue, the columnist.
-She showed up and proceeded to pass out a bunch of copies of a questionair she had prepared.
+She showed up and proceeded to pass out a bunch of copies of a questionnaire she had prepared.
 That was the interview.
-We were pretty dumbfounded as to why it wass necessary for us to get together at a pre determined time so we could fill out questionairs.
+We were pretty dumbfounded as to why it was necessary for us to get together at a pre determined time so we could fill out questionnaires.
 ANYhow, she mentioned that she was dating a singer of a punk band from Daingerfield Texas called the Vomit Pigs.
 He (Mike Brock AKA Mite Vomit) sounded like a bad rendition of old Iggy outtakes, from the description but in reality, turned out to be an incredibly interesting and accomplished writer and singer.
-Mikey could put things very succintly.
+Mikey could put things very succinctly.
 It would take me pages to say what he could in a few words.
 The VP's were much more interested in the darker side of life and their music reflected it.

 "I'm in love with Karen Ann Quinlin